maiyun/mutton/README.md

 [简体中文](doc/README.zh-CN.md) | [繁體中文](doc/README.zh-TW.md)

+## Requirement

+PHP 7.3+
+Nginx/Apache

 ## Installation

-Download the latest release and put it to directory, then to start development.
+Download the latest release and put it to directory, then enjoy.

-## Environment

-PHP 7.2+
-Nginx/Apache

 > Note: Under Nginx, you need to manually configure the rewrite rule with the following rewrite rules: